wryandginger/polypharmacy-kit/README.md

 In my case, Amazon's aquisition and integration of PillPack has resulted in some of my medications now being "ineligible" for PillPack without warning or alternatives.
 For a service designed for folks who need medication management help, (i.e. the elderly and chronically ill) this is deeply disappointing and frustrating.

-The goal is to have a whole system that functions like PillPack, but wastes less plastic and gives Amazon less data about you.
+The goal with this project is to have a whole medication system that functions like PillPack, but wastes less plastic and gives Amazon less of your personal data.

 This is an elaborate remix of [TOXXIC407's Pill Organizer](https://www.thingiverse.com/thing:6817349), but significantly smaller (60%) in size and a few extra parts.